A constrained optimization approach to nonlinear system identification through simulation error minimization: Conclusions

 \section{Conclusions}

-This study investigates system identification for nonlinear input-output (NIO) models by formulating the simulation error minimization (SEM) problem as a constrained optimization task.
-Through an illustrative example, we demonstrate that this formulation effectively avoids vanishing-gradient issues, which commonly hinder convergence in traditional SEM approaches.
-To solve the constrained problem, we introduce a novel identification algorithm that integrates feedback linearization controlled multipliers optimization (FL-CMO) dynamics with Euler method, enabling efficient and accurate model estimation.
+This study investigates system identification for nonlinear input-output models by formulating the simulation-error minimization problem as a constrained optimization task.
+This formulation avoids vanishing and exploding gradients, which are common issues that hinder convergence in traditional approaches.
+To solve the constrained problem, we introduce a novel identification algorithm that integrates feedback linearization controlled multipliers optimization with the Euler discretization method, enabling efficient and accurate model estimation.

-Our theoretical analysis provides guarantees of convergence and establishes connections between the proposed approach and the conventional unconstrained formulation.
+Our theoretical analysis provides guarantees of local convergence and establishes connections between the proposed approach and the conventional unconstrained formulation.
 By leveraging the problem structure and employing sparse Q-less QR factorization, we reduce the computational complexity of the iterative process compared to standard unconstrained optimization techniques.
-Future research will focus on developing solutions to enhance scalability in large-scale problems.

-Extensive numerical experiments on black-box and gray-box problems, including system identification benchmarks, reveal that the proposed approach outperforms conventional methods.
-Additionally, we find that adequately trained neural NIO models can exhibit superior performance compared to state-space neural models such as LSTM and GRU.
-These findings establish a principled framework for constrained simulation error minimization and offer an efficient alternative to gradient-based identification methods for nonlinear input-output systems.
+Extensive numerical experiments on black-box and gray-box problems reveal that the proposed approach outperforms conventional methods.
+Additionally, we find that adequately trained neural input-output models can exhibit superior performance compared to state-space neural ones, such as LSTM and GRU.
+These findings offer an efficient alternative to gradient-based identification methods for nonlinear systems.
+Future research will focus on developing solutions to further enhance efficiency in large-scale problems.